Ulidavaru Kandanthe: Plot

-Chapter 1: Voice of Silence-
+Chapter 1

-The first person she approaches is a local cashewnut merchant, Shailesha who knows both Richi and his childhood friend Raghu.
+Voice of Silence – The first person she approaches is a local cashewnut merchant, Shailesha who knows both Richi and his childhood friend Raghu.
 Richi had been in a remand home for 8 years and Raghu had escaped to Bombay to work in a hotel and later with a local gang.
 Shailesha accidentally comes across Raghu during one of his Bombay trips.
 The two meet up in Bombay harbour where Shailesha tells Raghu that his father is no more and his mother is making a living by selling fish at the local market.
 Raghu tells him he cannot leave Bombay as he knows many secrets of his employer.
 He plans to relocate to Dubai with his mother, once he has sorted out the necessary funds.

 To do this, Raghu steals a red bag which was important for a 'deal' between the Bombay party and an interested party in the US.
-He fights his ways through the gang's henchmen and escapes to Malpe where Shailesha provides him with a safe house.
-Raghu realises that his location is compromised as two armed gangsters approach his house and start knocking at the front door.
-As Raghu steeled himself for the impending gunfight, the knocking stops and the men leave.
+He fights his way through the gang's henchmen and escapes to Malpe where Shailesha provides him with a safe house.
+Raghu realizes that his location is compromised as two armed gangsters approach his house and start knocking at the front door.
+As Raghu steeled himself for the impending gunfight, the knocking stopped, and the men left.